foxkit-js/logger/the-plan.md

 ## TODO:

-- do I need more settings utils yet?
+- ❓ do I need more settings utils yet?
   - future features will add some, so `Logger.logger` existing is fine
-- env var overrides for settings?
+- ❓ env var overrides for settings?
-  - definitely want a way to override `defaultLevel`, probably not `errorLevel` tho
+  - definitely want a way to override `defaultLevel`, maybe something else?
-- how should the `errorLevel` setting be used?
-Is it even needed?
-  - technically could just declare one internally with the defaultTemplate?
-- should log levels have an output stream option (i.e. stdout, stderr, custom stream)?
-  - what type are streams even
-- how to handle currently set log level?
-  - basic idea is that any level below the current one is ignored silently
-  - i.e. for `["log", "warn", "error"]` with currentLevel `"warn"` any `"log"` level log will be ignored
+- ❓ maybe an option to set what part of the prefix gets coloured with middleware
+  - either only name or full prefix?
-- write a README
+- write a proper README